ek8203/CarND-MPC-Project/README.md

 1. Make a build directory: `mkdir build && cd build`
 2. Compile the code: `cmake ../src/ && make` (Note that `CMakeList.txt` file is located in folder `src/`)
-3. Run the code: `./mpc`.
-A full format of the command string: `./mpc <target_speed>`, where  `<target_speed>` is a desired target speed (default 40mph)
+3. Run the code: `./mpc`

 ### Here I will consider the [rubric](https://review.udacity.com/#!/rubrics/896/view) points individually and describe how I addressed each point in my implementation.

 #### The Model

 The implemented MPC is using a global kinematic model to calculate a predicted vehicle trajectory.
-In the project the kinematic model is using a vehicle `state` as a vector of 6 elements:
+In the project the kinematic model receives a vehicle `state` as a vector of 6 elements:

 * vehicle position coordinates `x` and `y`
 * vehicle orientation `psi`